hughpyle/raspot/README.md

 ## Software

+The stereo is configured for Spotify, Bluetooth and Airplay.
+(Bluetooth isn't good for video, but Airplay is;
+we can watch movie on a laptop and have sound on the stereo, with quite good lip-sync).
 For now, the only music source is Spotify.

-Using [raspotify](https://github.com/dtcooper/raspotify), the Raspberry Pi shows up as a Spotify Connect device.
+* Using [raspotify](https://github.com/dtcooper/raspotify), the Raspberry Pi shows up as a Spotify Connect device.
+* Using [bluez-alsa](https://github.com/Arkq/bluez-alsa), it can be a Bluetooth speaker.
+* Using [shairport-sync](https://github.com/mikebrady/shairport-sync), it's an Airplay audio device.
+This is handy for movies as well as music; we can watch video on a laptop and have sound from the stereo, with quite good lip-sync.

-Playback is then routed via [CamillaDSP](https://github.com/HEnquist/camilladsp) to apply EQ for the loudspeakers.
+Playback from these sources is routed via [CamillaDSP](https://github.com/HEnquist/camilladsp) to apply EQ for the loudspeakers.
 The setup steps are really nicely documented [here](https://github.com/HEnquist/camilladsp-config).

 * The `/etc/default/raspotify` [configuration file](https://github.com/hughpyle/raspot/blob/master/var_cache_raspotify/etc_default_raspotify) sets up 'raspotify' to play to the 'loopback' ALSA device, and adds an event handler (for notification when the track changes -- later).